ven-ajie/SimpleMarketMaker/README.md

 # market maker-fee chaser
-A modified version of https://github.com/deribit/examples

-Only for hobby/educational purposes: a copy paste project made by a non-programmer.
+Only for hobby/educational purposes: a semi-copy paste project from https://github.com/deribit/examples made by a non-programmer.
 USE THE SOFTWARE AT YOUR OWN RISK.

 Always start by running a trading bot in test server and do not engage money before you understand how it works and what profit/loss you should expect.
 Do not hesitate to read the source code and understand the mechanism of this bot.